cadCAD-org/documentation/docs/source/explore.rst

 .. code-block:: python

    # Note: Instantiation of a point MUST validate that supplied point data
-   # satisfies the schema of the supplied space
+   # satisfies the schema of the supplied space; if the point data does NOT
+   # satisfy the space schema, we raise an exception -- otherwise, return
+   # the point as per normal

    # Setup a single-dimension space to create points of
    d1 = Dimension(int, "Age", "My Age")